b-blue/quiz/AWS Notes Summaries.md

 - Subnets // Spans one AZ in region; part of a VPC; tied to AZ, represents network partition of VPC
   - NAT Gateway (AWS Managed) & NAT Instances (Self-managed) // Give internet access to private subnets
   - NACL (Network Access Control List) // Stateless, subnet rules for inbound and outbound; IP addresses only, supports DENY and ALLOW rules
-  - Security Groups // Stateful, operate at EC2 Instance level or ENI level
-    - IP addresses and other security groups, ALLOW rules only
+  - Security Groups // Stateful, operate at EC2 Instance level or ENI level; IP addresses and other security groups, ALLOW rules only
 - AWS VPN // Establish secure connection from on-prem, remote offices or client devices to AWS global network; consists of Site-to-site VPN or Client VPN
   - Site-to-Site VPN // VPN over public internet between on-premises DC and AWS
   - Client VPN // OpenVPN connection from your computer into your VPC